Kitsuneko111/ECStats_api_docs/README.md

 ### Fail

-On a fail the API will return an error message.
-This is `There is no user with that username` for /user and `session id not found` for /replay
+On a fail the API will return an error message along with a 404 status code.
+The error message is `There is no user with that username` for /user and `session id not found` for /replay

 ## Concepts